hestiaAI/website.template/src/site/home/en/index.md

     link_text: Contact
     url: "#contact"
     primary_button: false
-  - title: Tools for academics
-    description: >-
-      Focus on your research in data governance/processing/economics/policies...

-      We take care of the infrastructure and software to obtain, secure, process and visualise the data you need with the utmost respect for those who produce it.
-    url: "#contact"
   - title: Solutions for data compliance
     description: |
       Everything to make life easier for DPOs and CDOs: